jeremiahflaga/jeremiahflaga.github.io-OLD/pages/resume/anti-resume-2018.md

 I would love to work on a new project where I will have influence on decisions on the architecture of the system, and on the design of the individual parts.

 But most software systems in existence today are in maintenance mode.
 So there is a very big possibility that I will be working on one.
-And most systems that are in maintenance mode are messy.
+And many systems that are in maintenance mode are messy.

 But many moths ago, I read this from an article written by Jonathan Boccara: